The topography maps of the Pentacam®

 The new Power Distribution Display gives the K-values for the steep and the flat meridian along with their angle values for each of the diameter zones.
 The concentric rings defining the diameter zones can be centered either on the apex or on the pupil centre.
 The display can be set to show the values of the Sagittal Curvature Map, the True Net Power Map or the Total Corneal Power Map.
 On the bottom right a topographic map can be selected to view the distribution of refractive power over the entire cornea.
 The histogram on the bottom left shows the distribution of refractive power for a selected diameter zone.

-In the example mentioned in the above section one can see that the angle of the flat meridian in the 3 mm zone of the Sagittal Power Map (175.4°) deviates from the corresponding angle in the same zone in the Total Corneal Refractive Power Map (162.8°) by 12.6°.
-This is mainly attributable different topography of the posterior surface as compared with the anterior surface.
+In the example mentioned, in the above section, one can see that the angle of the flat meridian in the 3 mm zone of the Sagittal Power Map (175.4°) deviates from the corresponding angle in the same zone in the Total Corneal Refractive Power Map (162.8°) by 12.6°.
+This is mainly attributable for the different topography of the posterior surface as compared with the anterior surface.
 However, as one can see from a comparison with the power values in the True Net Power Map, it is partly also due to spherical aberration.
 Here the flat meridian of the 3 mm zone is at angle of 167.3°.
 This example demonstrates the importance of considering the astigmatism of the posterior surface as well as the effect of spherical aberration in determining the orientation of a toric IOL.
-The information provided on power distribution also gives an overview of the homogeneity of refractive power over the entire cornea.
+The information provided on the power distribution also gives an overview of the homogeneity of refractive power over the entire cornea.
 In this way the Power Distribution Display provides cataract surgeons with vital information in planning an IOL implantation.